 The 5 steps for changing the oil on a 2-stroke engine are:

 - Unscrew the drain bolt under your engine

 - Place a drain pan or bucket under the engine

-- Replace the drain bolt firmly, careful not to cross-thread it
+- Replace the drain bolt firmly

-- Pour your fresh fuel mixture into the engine as normal, replace the fuel cap tightly
+- Pour your fresh fuel mixture into the engine

-- Use a rag to wipe away any residue from the drainage bolt and around the fuel cap.
-Oil change complete!
+- Use a rag to wipe away any residue

 When your engine’s warm, all of the sticky residue inside of it will be mixed into the rest of the fuel-oil mixture.
 After that warmth is lost, the residue will settle and stick to parts of the engine as carbon deposits, which are very tricky to remove at the best of times.

+Having a drainage pan underneath the engine while all of the sticky stuff leaks out is a good idea.
 On your race kart, you’ll have the metal undercarriage beneath the engine.
 If you don’t have something in place to catch all of the gunk coming out, you’ll be scrubbing your kart clean for hours.

 Of course, you can always remove the engine to do a full drainage of it and therefore not run the risk of getting old oil and fuel all over your kart, and if you have the time, I’d definitely recommend that method.
 It’s way cleaner and actually a lot more thorough, because you can get hands-on with the engine to tilt it around to get all of the gunk out.